mitsuomiyazato/maktubjeri-hostel/README.md

 # maktubjeri-hostel
-site for a hostel from Ceara
+site for a hostel located on Ceara.